 It is important that you follow all post-op instructions carefully.
 You should always consult your plastic surgeon before returning to any form of exercise.
 This is especially true for the first few weeks and months after your surgery.
 It’s also important to “listen to your body.”

-While this blog and other Internet resources can give you general guidance and advice, your plastic surgeon has specific knowledge of your unique medical and surgical history.
+Your plastic surgeon has specific knowledge of your unique medical and surgical history.
 They will give you the most accurate, patient-specific advice.

 4 Tips for returning to exercise after Surgery